Last Updated on February 2, 2024 by Editorial Team

 Efficacy of games in improving mental math

-Often teachers complain about children not paying ample attention in the class.
+Often teachers complain about children not paying ample attention in class.
 A major cause of such attitude is monotonicity in the instructions.
 Games help in breaking this monotony and deliver benefits such as:

 - Better retention of concepts learned